Hiring a Car in Colombia: Complete Road Trip Guide

 When should I return my rental car before my flight?

-Aim to arrive at the rental return area at least 30 to 60 minutes before your scheduled departure.
-Allow extra time at busy airports or during holiday periods.
+Aim to arrive at the rental return area at least 30 to 60 minutes before you need to be inside the airport terminal.
+Allow extra time at busy airports, during holiday periods, or when returning a vehicle in heavy city traffic.